Freed Jordanian who killed 7 Israeli girls shows no remorse

 more top news

+Army probing death of investigator at Fort Hood, 1 of 6 deaths at the base this year

-Senator: Marines set to consider charges in recruit's death
+Marines set hearing on charges related to Muslim recruit's death